AlvieTheGreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 5:displays current directory contents in long format, with user and group IDs displayed numerically and hidden files script 6:creates a directory named my_first_directory in the /tmp/ directory script 7:moves the file betty from /tmp/ to /tmp/my_first_directory script 8:delete the file betty script 9:delete the directory my_first_directory that is in the /tmp directory
+script 5:displays current directory contents in long format, with user and group IDs displayed numerically and hidden files script 6:creates a directory named my_first_directory in the /tmp/ directory script 7:moves the file betty from /tmp/ to /tmp/my_first_directory script 8:deletes the file betty script 9:deletes the directory my_first_directory that is in the /tmp directory script 10:changes the working directory to the previous one